 My son just graduated from high school last week and on most mornings I made him a juice for breakfast.
 On days where there was no time to make a fresh juice, these strawberry oatmeal bars were what we grabbed on the way out the door.
 I’m sure my son was grateful for those rushed days when he could trade the morning juice or smoothie for these delicious bars!
 This is a far cry from the pop tarts and donuts I used to feed him for breakfast when he was little.

 Join me and I’ll show you how to make these easy strawberry oatmeal bars.
 Although oats are naturally gluten free, they are sometimes made in a facility where gluten is present.
-If you have celiac disease and need to make sure there is no gluten at all in the oats Bob’s Red Mill makes certified gluten free oats.
+If you have celiac disease and need to make sure the manufacturer says certified gluten free.

 What You Need for Strawberry Oatmeal Bars